-- Where does the tour end? – do you come back to Uyuni or do you continue in Atacama Desert in Chile?
-Most times this is your choice to make.
+- Where does the tour end?
+Do you come back to Uyuni or do you continue in the Atacama Desert in Chile? – most of the times this is your choice to make.

-- Is the entrance to the National park included? – Usually, no. It is an extra of 150 Bob (22$).
-You also need to pay extra to visit the “fish island” within the salt flat.
+- Is the entrance to the National park included? – Usually, no. The entrance is an extra of 150 Bob (22 US$).
+You also need to pay extra to visit the “Fish Island” within Uyuni salt lake.

-There is usually no problem to just show up on the tour, they are formed on the first come first serve basis.
+There is usually no problem to just show up on the tour, as they are formed on the first come, first serve basis.

-Most probably, your guide will be all in one – a driver, a cook (the food was good btw) and an organizer.
+Most probably your guide will be 3-in-1 – a driver, a cook (the food was good, by the way) and an organizer.

-The tours offer ABSOLUTELY the same itinerary, the difference is the company and the price you will negotiate (see price below).
+The tours offer ABSOLUTELY the same itinerary, the difference is the company and the price you will negotiate (see prices below).

-They will try to convince you that they offer better food or more experienced drivers.
-The truth is, they are exactly the same and I see no reason paying more than 750 Bob for the same service.
+The sellers in Uyuni will try to convince you that they offer better food or more experienced drivers.
+The truth is, the tours are exactly the same and I see no reason paying more than 750 Bob for the same service.

-The price includes everything – transport, food and accommodation.
-Don’t forget about the extra ~20$ for the national park entrance.
-And, in case you are going to San Pedro de Atacama after, there is an extra transfer payment from the boarder (50 Bob).
-You can usually pay this in advance where you book the tour.
+The price includes everything – transportation, food, and accommodation.
+Don’t forget about the extra ~20 US$ for the National Park entrance.
+And, in case you are going to San Pedro de Atacama after, there is an extra transfer payment for the border (50 Bob).
+You can usually pay this in advance when you book the tour.

-This is the price for a Spanish speaking driver.
-If you want a tour in English you will have to pay double – 1300 – 1500 Bob (or about 220 USD).
+Please note that this is the price for a Spanish speaking driver.
+If you want a tour in English, you will have to pay double – 1300 – 1500 Bob (or about 220 US$) per person.

-If you will take the same tour from Chile, it will be much more expensive.
+If you will take the same tour from Chile, it will be more expensive.

 Even if the salt flat will surely be the highlight of the tour, it is only the first day of your trip.

-What will you see in the other 2?
+What will you see in the other two days?

-I am especially not posting the itinerary here, I would like you to get surprised and astonished by the astonishing nature.
+I am not posting the itinerary here on purpose, as I would like you to get surprised and astonished by the amazing sceneries that you will see!

 Trust me, Salvador Dali would feel at home in this surreal place, and anyway, when else will you have a chance to walk on Mars? 🙂

-We stayed in a salt hotel the first day (hot shower was an extra payment of 10 Bob) and in a nice refuge (at over 4000m altitude!!) in the second night where we shared a (big) room (all 6 passengers from our jeep).
+We stayed in a salt hotel on the first day (hot shower was an extra payment of 10 Bob) and in a nice refuge (at over 4000m altitude!) on the second night, where all 6 passengers from our jeep shared a (big) room.

-The salt hotel was pretty cool – the tables, chairs, beds – everything was made completely out of salt.
-Even the building itself was made out of salt bricks!
-How cool is that?
-It did not have much to offer in terms of amenities (but hey, you are in the desert in the middle of nowhere), but it is clean and nice.
-Great experience!
+The accommodation did not have much to offer in terms of amenities (but hey, you are in the desert in the middle of nowhere), but it is clean and nice.
+So, great experience!

 Here is what I recommend taking with you: